Tumblr's Ban Of Russian Accounts Adds Detail To Targeting Of Black Americans

 Tumblr sent an email to users identifying accounts with which they may have interacted, but it wasn't clear Monday how much effect the Russian users had over the social media platform.

-Last year, Tumblr was credited with around 345 million accounts and many more individual users, but there was no immediate information about what kind of total reach the Russian accounts may have had.
+Last year, Tumblr was credited with about 345 million accounts and many more individual users, but there was no immediate information about what kind of total reach the Russian accounts may have had.

 The largest part of the social media agitation aspect of Russia's active measures campaign probably involved Facebook.
 It illustrated how a comparatively small effort can achieve larger effects across a network.

-Russian influence-mongers bought a relatively small number of paid ads on Facebook and Instagram, which Facebook owns, but once they had been shared and users began seeing more free content, around 150 million people saw some Russian material, the social media giant said.
+Russian influencemongers bought a relatively small number of paid ads on Facebook and Instagram, which Facebook owns, but once they had been shared and users began seeing more free content, about 150 million people saw some Russian material, the social media giant said.

 Black users and Black Lives Matter were a target on Facebook as well, according to Mueller's indictment.
 The best-known account, "Blacktivist," and others sought to divide black users from within.
-In another example from Mueller's indictment, IRA influence-mongers used the Instagram account "Woke Blacks" to encourage followers not to vote for any candidate in 2016.
+In another example from Mueller's indictment, Internet Research Agency influencemongers used the Instagram account "Woke Blacks" to encourage followers not to vote for any candidate in 2016.

 "[A] particular hype and hatred for Trump is misleading the people and forcing Blacks to vote Killary.
 We cannot resort to the lesser of two devils.
 Then we'd surely be better off without voting AT ALL," a post from the account said.